sashang/titan/Readme.md

 provides admin tools for the teacher to manage their students, generate reports and manage assignments.
 It also provides video conferencing facilities.

-Tewtin is the customer facing name for the product.
-It encompasses all services that might be needed to deliver the entire service to the customer.
+Tewtin is the business name for the product.
+It encompasses all services (includign titan) that might be needed to deliver the entire service to the customer.
 This means that one can create another project, call it deimos, host it in git, and then place it under the umbrella name of Tewtin.
 For example if I was to create another service that provided an API for taking payments, I might name the repository deimos and put all the code related to it there.

 ### In case of my passing away into the grave or wherever.